Brown-Industries/util-image-downloader/README.md

 # Matrix Image Downloader

 This is a python utility to download tooling images from a variety of sources to a speicifed directory.
-The script will query the Matrix database and only gather images for tools managed in Matrix.
+Images are only downloaded when:
+- the item exists in Matrix
+- an image does not exist in the target directory.

+This is accomplished by quering the Matrix database for items, comparing that list to what is already in the target directory and then removing any excluded items.

+An excluded item is defined in the `excluded.txt` file and expects one item per line.
+Any items in this file will be skipped from the search.
+This is useful if an item is pulling the wrong image so that it is not looked up again.

 ## Usage